 (a) The health care facility verifies that the licensee holds a current license to practice medicine.

 (b) The licensee provides to the health care facility a copy of his or her most recent application for initial or renewal registration to practice medicine in the Commonwealth, including all attachments and other explanatory materials submitted with the application, whether required or voluntarily submitted.
+The licensee shall include notification of all disciplinary proceedings, all criminal convictions (misdemeanor or felony) as prescribed by CORI and all medical malpractice claims in all jurisdictions.
 Only to the extent allowed by M.G.L. c.
-151B, § 4, the licensee may delete from such application information disclosing:

-1. an arrest, detention, or disposition, regarding any violation of law in which no conviction resulted;
+151B, § 4, the licensee may delete from such application information disclosing an arrest, detention, or disposition, regarding any violation of law in which no conviction resulted.

-2. a first conviction for any of the following misdemeanors: drunkenness, simple assault, speeding, minor traffic violations, affray, or disturbance of the peace; and

-3.05: continued

-3. any conviction of a misdemeanor where the date of such conviction or the completion of any period of incarceration resulting therefrom, whichever date is later, occurred five or more years prior to the date of the credentials application, unless the licensee has been convicted of any offense within five years immediately preceding the date of the credentials application.

-(c) The licensee provides to the health care facility a listing and description of all malpractice claims and lawsuits pending or closed during the previous ten years, including the information listed in 243 CMR 3.05(3)(e) and any further relevant information requested by the health care facility.
+(c) The licensee provides to the health care facility a listing and description of all malpractice claims and lawsuits pending or closed, including the information listed in 243 CMR 3.05(3)(e) and any further relevant information requested by the health care facility.
 243 CMR 3.05 applies, whether or not the transaction giving rise to the malpractice claim arose at the health care facility where the licensee is seeking or renewing appointment, employment, practice, association for the purpose of providing patient care, or privileges.
 243 CMR 3.05 also applies, whether or not the malpractice claim is filed with an insurance carrier, a court, or another entity to which the malpractice claim is presented.

 (d) The health care facility has established criteria for documenting and analyzing, and so documents and analyzes, where available, a licensee's: